NU NEIHR

 Qaujigiartiit grew out of a community-identified need for research that focused on answering the health questions of our communities.
 Qaujigiartiit’s researchers and associates have led or partnered on more than 50 health and wellness research studies in the past 14 years.
 Qaujigiartiit is recognized nationally and internationally for contributions to Inuit health scholarship and community-led participatory research protocols.
 Qaujigiartiit has successfully brought more than $22 million dollars in research and training funds into Nunavut since its inception in 2006.

-Some areas of research include but are not limited to the outcomes of land-based programing, visual and performance arts, Inuit research methods, community-driven ethics, and International collaboration across Arctic communities. this funding to elevate our research models, methodological approaches, and mentorship capacity to the next level.
+Eligible areas of research may include (but are not limited to): land-based programming outcomes, Inuit research methods, visual and performance arts, community-driven ethics, and international collaborations across Arctic communities.
+This funding is intended to elevate Inuit-led research models and build long-term capacity.

 • Be a Nunavut Land Claim Beneficiary